 Enjoy abundant flora while paddling down Boiling creek

 Located off of Hwy.
-87, south of Milton and north of Navarre, Boiling Creek is lined with towering old-growth cypress trees, and an abundance of flora, including water lilies, pitcher plants, water lotus and spatterdocks.
-The water is clear, and colorful underwater grasses rippling below can be easily viewed as you meander down the slow moving creek.
+87, south of Milton and north of Navarre, Boiling Creek is lined with towering old-growth cypress trees, and an abundance of flora, including water lilies, pitcher plants, and spatterdocks.
+The water is clear, and colorful underwater grasses rippling below can be easily viewed as you meander down the seepage spring creek.

-The creek is approximately 25 feet wide for most of the paddle, and common sights are turtles, ospreys, hawks and other birds, such as woodpeckers.
+Boiling Creek is approximately 25 feet wide for most of the paddle, and common sights are turtles, ospreys, hawks and other birds, such as woodpeckers, great blue herons, and kingfishers.
 There are a few sloughs you can explore that offer a closer look at the blooming wildflowers.

 There are only one or two places to stop along the 6.6-mile paddle.
 The first one you will find will be a cleared area on the left as you paddle down and is called “Rope Drop,” as the area was originally an old home place and now used by Army and Navy survival teams for training.
 The second is just a bit further down and also on the left.

 The last portion of the trip is where the creek meets with the Yellow River.
 Much wider than the creek, the Yellow River does not offer the clarity of the creek, making the first part of the paddle the most picturesque.